Energy transition in EU takes centre stage in quest for climate neutrality

 Clean Energy Wire's climate & energy expert database is being extended beyond Germany to become Europe’s largest open-source list of contacts for energy transition journalists.
 Find the database here.

-The European Union is getting ready for a major revamp of its climate and energy legislation to make the EU “Fit for 55” – its new 55 percent greenhouse gas reduction target for 2030.
-The European Commission is set to present its package of proposals on 14 July, unloading hundreds of pages on the public, which member states and the European Parliament will fight over in the coming months, if not years.
+The European Union is conducting a major revamp of its climate and energy legislation to make the EU “Fit for 55” – its new 55 percent greenhouse gas reduction target for 2030.
+The European Commission presented its package of proposals in July 2021, unloading hundreds of pages on the public, which member states and the European Parliament will fight over in the coming months, if not years.
 The factsheet Covering the EU’s “Fit for 55” package of climate and energy laws provides first expert contacts to help kickstart your coverage.

 What’s next in Europe?
 Mark your calendars – or rather let us do it for you.
 Europe is complicated and even journalists from EU member states sometimes struggle to understand how climate and energy policy is made and when the institutions take key decisions.
 This timeline flags key European energy and climate reporting events and developments, and includes concise background information needed to jump-start your coverage.
 Find the Timeline of European climate and energy policy here.